Key Learning Points

 If to achieve good suction you had to apply lots of oil in the first place, this rubbing will remove most of the oil but not all of it.
 So discuss with your patient whether they will mind the slight smell and sensation of the oil on their clothing.

-If they do mind, you will need to apply a cleanser to the area.
+Sometimes you will need to apply a cleanser to the area.
 Such skin cleansers are familiar products in many shops.

 Alternatively, acquire neat alcohol if legally available, and use this to rub the area: but don’t do it too slowly because as the alcohol evaporates it cools the skin.
 Instead rub firmly and the effect can be nicely invigorating.